mrsimoes/hlnsync/docs/README.md

 ### Purpose and Operation

-If source and target file trees are in sync and files are renamed/moved within the source, _lnsync_  matches files by size and content and syncs the target solely by renaming, instead of deleting and recopying.
+If files are renamed/moved in the source file tree, _lnsync_  syncs the target solely by renaming, without deleting and recopying.
 Since _lnsync_ never creates or deletes data on the target, it may be used as a preprocessing step for another sync tool, such as _rsync_.

-File content is compared using hashes, which _lnsync_ stores in single-file databases at the top-level of each file tree.
+File content is compared by size and content hash, which _lnsync_ stores in single-file databases at the top-level directory of each file tree.
 Using those hashes, _lnsync_ can also find duplicate files (like _fdupes_), compare file trees, and check for changes/bitrot.

 On certain file systems (e.g. ext3/4 and btrfs), each file may be associated to more than one file path, which function as equivalent aliases.
 A new path created for an existing file is a _hardlink_, but all such aliases are on an equal footing, so each may be called a hardlink.